-TO: Luis Alejandro, Chief, Water Management Section (USACE)

-FROM: John Mitnik, Chief District Engineer (SFWMD) Akin Owosina, Chief, Hydrology & Hydraulics Bureau (SFWMD)
+- TO: Luis Alejandro, Chief, Water Management Section (USACE) - FROM: John Mitnik, Chief District Engineer (SFWMD) Akin Owosina, Chief, Hydrology & Hydraulics Bureau (SFWMD)

-DATE: August 17, 2017
+DATE: August 24, 2017

-SUBJECT: Operational Position Statement for August 15, 2017 to August 21, 2017
+SUBJECT: Operational Position Statement for August 22, 2017 to August 28, 2017

-This Position Statement is for the one-week period from August 15, 2017 to August 21, 2017.
-On August 14, Lake Okeechobee stage was 13.25 feet NGVD, in the Base Flow Sub-band.
-Lake stage increased by 0.16 feet during the last 7 days.
+This Position Statement is for the one-week period from August 22, 2017 to August 28, 2017.
+On August 21, Lake Okeechobee stage was 13.39 feet NGVD, in the Base Flow Sub-band.
+Lake stage increased by 0.12 feet during the last 7 days.

 Rainfall for the month of August, to date, is well below-average.
-Current forecast for the District indicates nearaverage rainfall for the current and the following week.
+Current forecast for the District indicates aboveaverage rainfall for the current week and near-average for the following week.

-Precipitation Outlook: The most recent Climate Prediction Center (CPC) precipitation outlook indicates slightly increased chances of above-normal rainfall for south Florida for August 2017.
-The outlook for the three-month windows extending through the 2017 wet season and the 2017-2018 dry season is for equal chances of below-normal, normal and above-normal rainfall.
+Precipitation Outlook: The most recent Climate Prediction Center (CPC) precipitation outlook indicates equal chances of below-normal, normal and above-normal rainfall for south Florida for September 2017.
+The outlook for the three-month window September-November is for slightly increased chances of above-normal rainfall.
+The outlook for the three-month windows December-February and January-March is for an increased chance (~45%) of below normal rainfall.
+The outlook for the reminder of the three-month windows extending through 2017 and 2018 is for equal chances of below-normal, normal and above-normal rainfall.

-2008 LORS Release Guidance (Part C): With Lake Okeechobee stage within Base Flow Sub-band, the Tributary Hydrologic Conditions in the Very Wet category and the Lake Okeechobee Net Inflow Multi-Seasonal Outlook in the Wet category, the release guidance for Part C of the 2008 LORS is "Up to Maximum Practicable to the WCAs if desirable or with minimum Everglades Impacts".
+2008 LORS Release Guidance (Part C): With Lake Okeechobee stage within Base Flow Sub-band, the Tributary Hydrologic Conditions in the Wet category and the Lake Okeechobee Net Inflow Multi-Seasonal Outlook in the Wet category, the release guidance for Part C of the 2008 LORS is "Up to Maximum Practicable to the WCAs if desirable or with minimum Everglades Impacts".

-Over the 7-day period from August 7 to August 13, 2017, about 2,400 acre-feet were sent from the lake to the West Palm Beach Canal to facilitate testing at the L-8 FEB.
-There were no releases south from Lake Okeechobee through the other EAA canals.
+There were no releases south from Lake Okeechobee through the EAA canals over the 7-day period from August 14 to August 20, 2017.
 No releases were made from the lake to tide via C-10A, L-8 and C-51 either.